radurbalau/CDL-2020/README.md

 Open Source Search Engine

 ### Prerequisites
-To install the software you need to install a version of IntelliJ IDEA **OR** install java 11 with my installation script.
+To install and run the software you need to install a version of IntelliJ IDEA **and** install java 11 with my installation script.

 ### Installing